vmware-archive/wavefront-adapter-for-istio/install/wavefront/README.md

 $ tar -zxvf wavefront-0.1.1.tgz
 ```

 2\.
+The configuration used per helm deployment is specified in the `wavefront/values.yaml`

+**Note:** Helm will pick the `direct` credentials by default.
+If you wish to
+ingest metrics via a Proxy, please ensure that the `direct` credentials are
+either deleted or commented before deploying.

+3\.
 If you want the metrics to be published to the Wavefront instance directly,
 supply the `direct` params in `values.yaml` like so:

 ```yaml